pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 to semantic entities. `dwciri:taxonomicStatus` is used to link the TNU to an item in the
 [OpenBiodiv Taxonomic Status Vocabulary](#vocabulary-of-taxon-classification).
-`dwciri:scientificName` is used to link the TNU to the IRI of the name that the TNU is mentioning.
-Note, we have introduced `dwciri:scientificName` as a sub-property of `pext:Mention`.
+`:scientificName` is used to link the TNU to the IRI of the name that the TNU is mentioning.
+Note, we have introduced `:scientificName` as a sub-property of `pext:Mention`.
 In this example it is linked both to local name and to a remote name.
 This implies that the names are the same (see Rule later).